gkn/FSharp.AntColony/README.md

 Demo project.
 .NET 4.6

-I made this back in 2010 and it is now upgraded to latest dependenden packages and actually is runnable again.
+I made this back in 2010 and it is now runnable again.

 Have fun!